Information and Links

 and interested stakeholders to address:

-- The root causes of the increases in BT,
+- The root causes of the increases in brown trout,

-- The risks associated with an expanding BT population to a quality rainbow trout fishery in Lees Ferry and the recovery/conservation of humpback chub and other native fish down river,
+- The risks associated with an expanding brown trout population to a quality rainbow trout fishery in Lees Ferry and the recovery/conservation of humpback chub and other native fish down river,

 - The pros and cons of different management options to address those risks, and